michie1/wrs_elm/README.md

 9. In de `sidebar` (`App/View.elm`), add link to the newly added year around line 114.
 10. `npm run build`.
 11. Commit & push.
-12. Export firebase database as backup.
+12. Export [firebase](https://console.firebase.google.com/u/0/project/cycling-results/database/cycling-results/data) database as backup.
 Clear the firebase database.
+13. Put `{ "races": { }, "results": { }, "riders": { } }` in `empty.json` and import it into the database.
-13. Add a test rider, race & result.
+14. Add a test rider, race & result.
 Verify if it works.
 Clear those test rows when real data is created.